 - Mental issues like sudden confusion

-- Nausea that may be accompanied by vomiting, constipation, and/or diarrhea
+- Nausea that may be accompanied by vomiting, constipation, or diarrhea

 - Lightheadedness and dizziness

-It is worth noting that even though the potential side effects that come with taking prescribed gabapentin by itself may be relatively mild, and may only affect you on a temporary basis, they will become much more severe when you add alcohol to the mix.
-This is one of the primary reasons that you should avoid taking gabapentin and alcohol together if at all possible.
+It is worth noting that even though the potential side effects that come with taking prescribed gabapentin by itself may be relatively mild and only affect you temporarily, they will become much more severe when you add alcohol to the mix.
+This is one of the primary reasons you should avoid taking gabapentin and alcohol together if possible.
 This is even more crucial if you are already experiencing side effects from your gabapentin prescription.
-If you are worried about any side-effects you are experiencing from taking this medication, it is imperative that you speak to your doctor immediately.
+Therefore, if you are worried about any side effects you are experiencing from taking this medication, you must speak to your doctor immediately.

-How to Get Help if Addicted to Gabapentin and/or Alcohol
+How to Get Help if Addicted to Gabapentin or Alcohol

 Following a safe and medically supervised detox process, the recovering individual can dive deeper into what causes them to abuse substances by working with counselors and other recovery and health professionals.
 By working to identify what serves to trigger the individual to want to use, they can develop coping skills to avoid situations or events that may bring back cravings.
 This helps to maintain a recovery mindset going forward, giving lifelong recovery a much better chance.

-As just mentioned above, the best step towards a successful recovery is to reach out for help when signs of an addiction are emerging immediately.
-This will provide the greatest opportunity for the individual to get qualified help, before the individual’s well-being is in jeopardy or they become plagued by a full-out addiction.
-Reach out today if you or a loved one is struggling from an addiction.
+As mentioned above, the best step toward a successful recovery is to immediately reach out for help when signs of an addiction emerge.
+This will provide the greatest opportunity for the individual to get qualified help before their well-being is in jeopardy or they become plagued by a full-out addiction.
+So reach out today if you or a loved one is struggling from addiction.
 You deserve the chance to walk on the path to a better tomorrow right now.